 Generally we will leave your order on your doorstep.
 However if you would prefer us to leave your veg box in a more protected or secure location (e.g. under a recycling bin or in the back garden) you can state this in the delivery instructions when you create your order.
 If you live in a flat or apartment with gate codes please include these also.

 The home- delivery charge is £1 - that's £1 per customer per delivery day.
 So if you order 2 boxes or more, or a box and a fruitbag on the same day, the charge is still just £1.

 There is no charge for having a box delivered to a collection point.

-The only things you need to bring are any empty veg boxes from previous weeks - we use these again.
+Please bring any empty veg boxes from previous weeks as we use these again.
 The farm representative at the collection point will have a record of your name and your order so there's no need for anything else.

 It's a great way to meet some of the farm team and also a way to meet other veg-minded individuals.
 Community centres like Southville and Easton are thriving community hubs.

 Alternatively, if you just want to grab your veg box and run - that's fine too!

 5. I ordered a box for collection but didn't make it to the collection point on time - what do I do?

 You don't need to tell us or make an arrangement.
 Uncollected boxes are returned to the farm and can be picked up anytime from Friday to Tuesday morning.
 Returned boxes are laid out on the packing-shed table.
 It's a cool and secure environment but to help preserve the freshness of your veg box we really recommend not leaving it too long to collect your order.